Mercer County Community College: DREAM Program

 MCCC has a program to offer students with intellectual disabilities access to college education.
 In 2005 the college received a grant of $150,000 from Steve Riggio, chief executive of Barnes & Noble, to help establish the DREAM (Developing Real Expectations for Achieving Mastery) program.
-Riggio and wife Laura have two daughters with Down Syndrome.
+Riggio and wife Laura have two daughters with Down syndrome.
 Run by the Academic Student Resources division located on the West Windsor Campus, students in the program are assisted by mentors.

 Athletics

 MCCC is a member of the Garden State Athletic Conference and the National Junior College Athletic Association (NJCAA) and plays in Region XIX Division II.
-Its teams are known as the Mercer Vikings.
+Its teams are known as the Mercer Mustangs.
 It fields teams in baseball, men's and women's basketball, women's cross country, men's and women's soccer, softball, men's lacrosse, and men's and women's tennis.

 Although MCCC has had strong seasons in all its sports, it is known for strength in soccer, baseball and softball.
-All three teams, men's soccer, baseball and softball, won Region XIX Division II Championships in the 2017-2018 season.
+All three teams, men's soccer, baseball and softball, won Region XIX Division II Championships in the 2017–2018 season.
 The Vikings have sent several players to the Major League Baseball including Dave Gallagher, and Heath Fillmyer.

-In 2018 MCCC added a men's lacrosse team that took the Region XIX championship in its first season of play.
+In 2018, MCCC added a men's lacrosse team that took the Region XIX championship in its first season of play.